snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 .. toc::

-### CSS Extensions

-As of DMC 1.2.0, RichTextEditor component styles are bundled automatically, so you no longer need to include a separate CSS file.
-If you're using an older version of DMC, refer to the [migration guide](/migration) for instructions on including optional stylesheets.

 ### Tiptap editor
 The `RichTextEditor` component is built on top of the [Tiptap editor](https://tiptap.dev/api/editor)  For more information see the documentation on [tiptap.dev](https://tiptap.dev) website.